+NOTE Only MessageID “messageId” must be returned for the newly created Message to avoid unnecessary resource usage, particularly when the MessageContent is large.

 Expire Publication

 The Expire Publication service in general MUST have the behavior, inputs, outputs and return the faults as defined by the following table.